 Extended Account Public Keyinto derivation scheme field as it is, without adding anything else and click

 - Return to the Wasabi Wallet.
-Go to
+Click the

 Receivebutton and generate a new address.

 - Compare the address you see in Wasabi Wallet to addresses shown in BTCPay Server.
 Find a match,

 # Connecting Wasabi to BTCPay Server Full Node (If you're self-hosting BTCPay)

-After wallets are connected, it is highly-recommended to connect Wasabi Wallet to your full node in BTCPay.
-The process is easy, but can only be done if you self-host BTCPay and are logged in as
+After the wallets are connected, it is highly recommended to connect Wasabi Wallet to your full node in BTCPay.
+The process is easy but can only be done if you self-host BTCPay and are logged in as

 Admin.
 Tor has to be enabled in BTCPay (it is enabled by default).
 This process enhances privacy even further.